pinardemetci/pinardemetci.github.io/updates.md

   </tr>
 <tr>
   <td class='col-md-3'><strong>26 Nov 2024</strong></td>
-  <td>Delivered an invited talk on “Identifying Regulatory Drivers of Cell State Transitions with Flow-Based Generative Models and Neural ODEs” at <a href="https://science.ai.cam.ac.uk/events/ai-for-science-summit-2024">the University of Cambridge AI for Science Summit</a>.
+  <td>Delivered an invited talk on <em>“Identifying Regulatory Drivers of Cell State Transitions with Flow-Based Generative Models and Neural ODEs”</em> at <a href="https://science.ai.cam.ac.uk/events/ai-for-science-summit-2024">the University of Cambridge AI for Science Summit</a>.
 Max Welling's talk was the highlight of the summit for me, bridging physics, materials science, machine learning, and generative modeling, which has a lot of parallels in biology. </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>20 Nov 2024</strong></td>
-  <td>Delivered an invited talk at the Flatiron Institute and Simons Foundation <a href="https://www.simonsfoundation.org/event/modeling-inferences-of-stochastic-processes-in-cells/">"Workshop on Modeling Stochastic Processes in Cells"</a> on my pas and recent work on optimal transport and neural ODEs for multi-modal single-cell data analysis and modeling the dynamics of cell state transitions.</td>
+  <td>Delivered an invited talk at the Flatiron Institute and Simons Foundation <a href="https://www.simonsfoundation.org/event/modeling-inferences-of-stochastic-processes-in-cells/">"Workshop on Modeling Stochastic Processes in Cells"</a> on my past and recent work on optimal transport and neural ODEs for multi-modal single-cell data analysis and modeling the dynamics of cell state transitions.</td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>13-16 Nov 2024</strong></td>